front-end-foundations/session3/README.md

 }
 ```

-Part TWO - add active class to the navigation
+Add an active class to the navigation.

 Introduces for loops and 'this'

 ```js